The Maths Equation

-Math in High School.….What does your highschoolers program look like?
+What does your Homeschool Highschool Maths program look like?
 What influenced your choices/selection?

 Laying a strong foundational aptitude and positive attitude towards maths begins in the earliest years.
-Encouraging ‘living maths experiences, ie “How many knives do we need to set the table?”, engaging in maths through chatting, “If 8 + 8 = 16, what do you think 7 + 8 would equal?” to finding the ‘right key’ when/if searching for a more formal program are all ‘part of the equation’;)
+Encouraging ‘living maths experiences, ie “How many knives do we need to set the table?”
+Engaging in maths through chatting, “If 8 + 8 = 16, what do you think 7 + 8 would equal?”
+To finding the ‘right key’ when/if searching for a more formal program are all ‘part of the equation’;)

 When introducing maths in an informal manner to young children it quickly becomes apparent which child has a natural aptitude and interest in maths and which doesn’t.
-The child who thinks, talks and plays with maths concepts is naturally geared for success, the child who doesn’t, will struggle, they can achieve mastery through hard work, though some continue to struggle, this is the child who needs lots of extra support and encouragement.
+The child who thinks, talks and plays with maths concepts is naturally geared for success.
+The child who doesn’t, will struggle, they can achieve mastery through hard work, though some continue to struggle.
+This is the child who needs lots of extra support and encouragement.

-Part of maths education is ensuring your children are not only meeting expectations, be they yours or the state, but that you are also working with your child’s learning style.
-Meeting these needs can include a variety of methods, ranging from a more casual, everyday integrated living approach, looking ‘outside the box’, to sourcing the ‘right’ resources for your child’s needs, perhaps you may even need to outsource some or all of their maths education.
+Part of maths education is ensuring your children are not only meeting expectations, be they yours or the state.
+But that you are also working with your child’s learning style.
+Meeting these needs can include a variety of methods.
+Ranging from a more casual, everyday integrated living approach, looking ‘outside the box’, to sourcing the ‘right’ resources for your child’s needs.
+Perhaps you may even need to outsource some or all of their maths education.

-Knowing your child’s strengths and weaknesses, working with them, keeping in mind the ‘bigger picture’ of where they may go with their maths talent, these have all been part of our maths journey.
+Knowing your child’s strengths and weaknesses, working with them.
+Keeping in mind the ‘bigger picture’ of where they may go with their maths talent.
+These have all been part of our maths journey.